couchbaselabs/sdk-rfcs/rfc/0078-zone-aware-replica-reads.md

 * `101 DocumentNotFound`, when the server returns KV Code `0x01 ENOENT` for *all* requests.

-* `102 DocumentIrretrievable`, when the SDK finds that there are nodes in local group, or there is no group available with the name selected in connection options.
+* `102 DocumentUnretrievable`, when the SDK finds that there are nodes in local group, or there is no group available with the name selected in connection options.